 If your doctor has diagnosed you with low testosterone levels, known as hypogonadism, incorporating testosterone-boosting foods into your diet can help.
 However, always check with your doctor before adding hormone-rich foods to ensure you don’t overdo it.

 Dieticians often point to nuts as a healthy snack given their impressive nutrition.
 In addition to being good for you, almonds can increase your body’s adiponectin hormone.
 This hormone is responsible for regulating blood sugar levels, which keeps your hormones in check.
 The hormone-balancing effect of almonds can also result in positive benefits for your complexion.
 Women may turn to almonds to reduce the male hormone testosterone, which can result in breakouts or dry skin.
 Before subscribing to an almond hormone-regulating regimen, men should talk to their doctors to discuss its effect on their testosterone levels.

 Pineapple has several hormone-increasing effects on your body.
-A study in the Journal of Clinical Investigation revealed that pineapple can increase the production of two key hormones: human growth hormone, which regulates muscle and body development among many other important functions, and testosterone.
+A study in the Journal of Clinical Investigation revealed that pineapple can increase the production of hormones, including testosterone, that regulate muscle and body development among many other important functions.
 Likewise, pineapple can regulate melatonin and serotonin levels in the brain.
 Both women and men alike can find these benefits useful, making pineapple a smart addition to your diet.